 Finding answers to these questions takes a lot of time and effort, which is often a reason why innovative and promising ideas are not put into practice.

 “Handbook for Regulatory Sandboxes”

-Our aim is to fill gaps in information, use synergy effects and avoid duplication of work.
-To this end, the Federal Ministry for Economic Affairs and Energy is currently developing a “Handbook for Regulatory Sandboxes”, which seeks to help the relevant stakeholders ask the right and the necessary questions and find answers to them.
-At the same time, we want to provide comprehensive information on legal issues, as well as on best practice examples.
+Our aim is to fill gaps in information, use synergies and avoid duplication of work.
+To this end, the Economic Affairs Ministry has developed the , which seeks to enable the relevant stakeholders to ask the right and necessary questions and to help them find answers to them.
+At the same time, the Handbook provides information on legal issues and describes best practice examples.

 “Network for Regulatory Sandboxes”